sokol7/Interview_project/readme.txt

 - To change website url address which should be tested, please open the TestData.java module and specify test url address

+- By default code tests the "rozetka" website, if you want to change tested website, please change locators values on appropriate  (path with locators -  "Interview_project/src/test/java/locators/")